 “So Paul came home, we met in the basement, we said, ‘All right, this thing we’ve been looking for all these years has finally happened.
 It behooves us to be smart and see if we could have a follow-up hit.’
 We turned all our attention to what would be the single we would put out, to secure this toe-hold we had in the business.
 To show people it wasn’t a fluke and to show people we could make an interesting record in a whole other vein.
 So our goal was to have a hit that was nothing like ‘The Sounds of Silence.’
 Just to show chart muscle in a different way.”

 They would accomplish that goal.
-In January 1966 the duo released their second album, Sounds of Silence.
-The LP also included their next hit, “I Am a Rock,” which was recorded the same afternoon (as was “Homeward Bound,” which ended up on their third album, Parsley, Sage, Rosemary and Thyme).
+The duo released their second album, also titled Sounds of Silence, on Jan.
+17, 1966.
+The LP also included their next hit, "I Am a Rock," which was recorded the same afternoon (as was "Homeward Bound," which ended up on their third album, Parsley, Sage, Rosemary and Thyme).